reactive/data-client/docs/api/RequestShape.md

 It sends a request and represents a success response to mean that entity is deleted.
 Upon success it will purge that entity from the cache.

-### dataExpiryLength: number

-Custom data cache lifetime for the fetched resource.
-Will override the value set in NetworkManager.

-### errorExpiryLength: number

-Custom data error lifetime for the fetched resource.
-Will override the value set in NetworkManager.

 ### fetch(url: string, body: Payload): Promise\<any>

 Handles performing an actual network request.
 This usually just proxies to the `Resource`